icewind1991/logsmash/README.md

 ## Roadmap

-- [ ] More flexible log file input
-  - [x] Log files compressed trough gzip
-  - [ ] Log files compressed trough other compression methods
-  - [ ] Archived containing more than one file
 - [ ] Data from more app version
 - [ ] Support extracting app versions from a system report
 - [ ] Add filtering to all lists